waynefuchs/odin-message-board/README.md

 ## After Submission

-Miss Trunchbull from _Matilda_ has gotten on the site and has left a sour comment for us...
+Miss Trunchbull from _Matilda_ has visited the site and has left a sour comment for us...

 ![New Post](screenshots/02-new-post-added.png)